 Africa does this kind of travel better than anywhere else, if you know where to look.
 We can help you find it.

 How do I ensure I travel responsibly?

-We like responsible tourism because we believes it results in better experiences, and a better impact on the destinations visited.
+We like responsible tourism because we believe it results in better experiences, and a better impact on the destinations visited.
 A win-win.

 Responsible tourism is, in our eyes, a sensitivity to the places you visit - ensuring fair wages, equal opportunity, minimising negative impact, preventing waste and so on.
 Responsible travel should be easy.
-The best destinations - with local employment and ownership, knowledgeable guides, locally-used materials, sustainable sourced energy, careful integration and other features - should be well marked and offer a much better experience than those which are disconnected from the environment around it (unless you’re in an airport hotel, in which case perhaps the double glazing is worth it).
+The best destinations - with local employment and ownership, knowledgeable guides, locally-used materials, sustainable sourced energy, careful integration and other features - should be well-marked and offer a much better experience than those which are disconnected from the surrounding environment (unless you’re in an airport hotel, in which case perhaps the double glazing is worth it).